TechTheGuy/autoconverter/README.md

 APPARENTLY  she really likes leaving us a ton of homework, so im already starting to implement binary operations in this program.
-IM NOT ENCOURAGING ANYONE TO NOT DO THEYR HOMEWORK, BUT BECAUSE I DO THIS STUFF FROMM WHEN I WAS 8 I CAN PERMIT THIS TO MYSELF BECAUSE I KNOW THEESE THINGS REALLY (TOO) WELL. trova_hex_divisione.py gets a decimal number as input and spits out an hexadecimal one via division BUT DOESNT WORK BEWARE. operazioni.py takes two numbers and a sign as input and processes the operation wonderfully
+IM NOT ENCOURAGING ANYONE TO NOT DO THEYR HOMEWORK, BUT BECAUSE I DO THIS STUFF FROMM WHEN I WAS 8 I CAN PERMIT THIS TO MYSELF BECAUSE I KNOW THEESE THINGS REALLY (TOO) WELL. trova_hex_divisione.py gets a decimal number as input and spits out an hexadecimal one via division BUT DOESNT WORK BEWARE.

+operazioni.py works
+operazioni.py takes two binary numbers and a sign as input and processes the operation wonderfully